kishanpatel789/kp_data_dev_site/content/posts/010_AirflowScheduling.md

 If you need further customization, Airflow allows extended cron expressions: day-of-week hash and step values.

-The hash symbol (`#`) can be used in the day-of-week position to indicate which instance in a given month to run the DAG.
-For example, the expression `0 13 * * 5#2` means "the 2nd Friday of the month (5#2) at 1:00PM (13:00)".
+The hash symbol (`#`) in the day-of-week position indicates which instance in a given month to run the DAG.
+For example, the expression `0 13 * * 5#2` means "the 2nd Friday of the month (`5#2`) at 1:00PM (13:00)".
 This modification can be useful when you need a pipeline to run monthly but only on a given day of the week.

 The division symbol (`/`) creates step values.
 For example, `*/10 * * * *` represents every 10 minutes.
 This is essentially a shortcut for the more verbose `0,10,20,30,40,50 * * * *`.